Memorial Day has always been one of my favorite holidays.

 Many people head to the pool, the lake, or BBQs to kick back and enjoy time with family and friends.

-As awesome as Memorial Day is … it’s typically the weekend that starts to derail people's fitness goals.
+Memorial Day is always a great time, but it's unfortunately the weekend that typically starts derailing a lot of people's fitness plans.

-Here are some easy tips to help you stay on track, or at the least, minimize the damage over this holiday weekend.
+Here are 4 easy tips to help you stay on track, or at the least, minimize the damage over the holiday weekend.

 A lot of people take this entire weekend away from exercise.
-Just because you are on vacation, it doesn’t mean that you can’t get a quick workout in and burn some extra calories.
+Just because you are on vacation doesn’t mean that you can’t get a quick workout in to burn some extra calories.